kazamatzuri/vis-part3/article.md

-Visualizing the data jungle -- Part II.
+Visualizing the data jungle -- Part III.
 Excursion

 Code coverage and [performance optimization](https://community.intersystems.com/post/importance-benchmarking-your-code) of code has come up a bunch of times already, so most of you should already be aware of the [^%SYS.MONLBL](http://docs.intersystems.com/latest/csp/docbook/DocBook.UI.Page.cls?KEY=GCM_monlbl) utility.
 Often a visual approach to looking at code is much more intuitive than pure numbers, which is pretty much the whole point of this article series.
 This time we will take a slight excursion away from python and its tools and are going to explore generating heatmaps from  ^%SYS.MONLBL reports.